 Save Money When Financing a Purchase

 Many people use a loan to make a large purchase; an auto loan or mortgage are a few examples.
-When you have an excellent credit score, you will get the most affordable terms, which will mean saving a ton of money on your purchase.
-You will also be able to put down the least amount of money if a down payment is required.
+With excellent credit scores, you will get the most affordable terms, saving a ton of money on your purchase.
+You can also put down the least amount of money if a down payment is required.
 And so, if you want the best deal on a home, car, furniture, or other large purchase, getting to tier 1 credit should be the goal!

 How Is Credit Calculated?

-Payment history is the most significant factor that will influence your credit score.
+- Payment History — Payment history is the most significant factor that will influence your credit history and score.
 Your payment histories for all of your credit accounts will show up on your credit reports.
 Every time you make an on-time payment, it will positively impact your credit.
-Missed payments will significantly negatively impact your score.
+Missed monthly payments will significantly negatively impact your score.

-Your credit utilization ratio is your debt balance compared to the amount of available credit that you have.
+- Credit Utilization Ratio — Your credit utilization rate is your debt balance compared to the amount of available credit that you have.
 Keeping your credit utilization under 35% is a good idea; anything above this percentage can negatively impact your credit scores.

-This variable looks at the number of new credit accounts that you have.
-Having multiple new credit accounts can hurt your credit scores.
+- New Credit — This variable looks at the number of new credit accounts that you have.
+Having multiple new credit accounts can hurt your FICO scores.

-The older your credit accounts, the better they will reflect on your credit score.
+- Length of Credit Accounts — The older your credit accounts, the better they will reflect on your credit.

-The number of hard credit inquiries in a short amount of time will also impact your credit score.
+- New Credit Inquiries — The number of hard credit inquiries in a short amount of time will also impact your FICO score.
 Multiple credit checks can be harmful, so space them out to protect your score.